-The NSXMLParserDelegate protocol requires that the object also conform to the NSObjectProtocol.
+The NSXMLParserDelegate class requires the object to also conform to NSObjectProtocol.
 The easiest way to do this is to subclass NSObject.
-The first mentioned super type is the super class; the second and subsequent super types must be protocols.
+Note that the first mentioned supertype is the superclass; the second and subsequent supertypes must be protocols.

 Downloading the data